w3c/wai-curricula/content/designer/interaction-design.md

 Courses based on this module should:

 * demonstrate strategies that people with disabilities use to interact with links, buttons, controls, as well as complex widgets, including sliders, tabs, dialogs, application menus, tree views, and notifications
-* explain accessibility requirements related to input methods, including mouse, keyboard, touch, and voice
+* explain accessibility requirements related to input methods, including mouse, keyboard, touch, and speech

 ## Learning Outcomes for Module

 Students should be able to:

 * explain strategies that people with disabilities use to interact with links, buttons, controls, and complex widgets, including sliders, tabs, dialogs, application menus, tree views, and notifications
-* design user experiences for different input methods, including mouse, touch, keyboard, and voice
+* design user experiences for different input methods, including mouse, touch, keyboard, and speech
 * design interactions and meaningful sequences inside complex widgets, including sliders, tabs, dialogs, application menus, tree views, and notifications
 * evaluate the use of custom keyboard shortcuts for complex widgets and applications and provide information about their purpose and scope
-* define methods to disable device and user motion to prevent accidental actuation
+* define methods to disable response to device and user motion to prevent accidental activation
 * define alternatives for complex gestures, including swiping, pinching, and drawing shapes
-* identify related requirements for developers to write code for interactions, including through mouse, keyboard, touch, and voice
+* identify related requirements for developers to write code for interactions, including through mouse, keyboard, touch, and speech

 {% include excol.html type="all" %}